Akihabara — Electric Town and Otaku Mecca

 Maid cafés are a special category of cosplay restaurant.
 The first maid café, the Cure Maid Café, was established in Akihabara in March 2001.

 The maid costume is generally based on an archetypal French maid costume, with a dress, a petticoat, a pinafore, stockings, and a matching hair bow or frill.

-The goal here is moe, in which young, innocent female characters spur feelings along the spectrum from attraction to lust.
-Maid moe is recognized as a narrowly specific moe fetish, in which a male otaku is drawn to an establishment in which he can interact with a real-life manifestation of the maid archetype.
+The goal here is moe, in which young, innocent characters cause feelings along the spectrum from attraction to lust.
+Maid moe is recognized as a narrowly specific moe fetish, in which a male otaku is drawn to an establishment where he can interact with a real-life manifestation of the maid archetype.

 Customers are greeted with high-pitched squeals of "Okaerinasaimasa, goshujinsama!", or "Welcome home, Master!"
 See "The Phonetics of Japanese Maid Voice I: A preliminary Study" for an academic analysis of this job-specific speech style.
 Maids kneel by the table to stir sugar and cream into coffee, and some cafés feature spoon-feeding.